Veeva and Privacy Shield

 Choices and means

-EEA Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting email@example.com.
-EEA Site Visitors may choose to unsubscribe from our marketing communications by following the instructions or unsubscribe mechanism in the email message.
+EEA and Swiss Business Contacts may choose to change personal data, unsubscribe from email lists, or cancel an account by contacting firstname.lastname@example.org.
+EEA and Swiss Site Visitors may choose to unsubscribe from our marketing communications by following the instructions or unsubscribe mechanism in the email message.

 Independent dispute resolution body